 Full Campers have built-in cabinetry, a sink, and a stovetop.

-Please read more about these features on the Pleasure Units page.
+Please read more about these features on the Campers page.

 Burt and Hazel both have awesome Subaru engines and are full campers.
 They also have Fiamma Awnings, and roof racks included in their rate.